How to Become an Oregon School Counselor

 3. Or find school counseling programs in Oregon here.

-For information about particular Oregon school counselor certification requirements or to make sure you are on the right track, contact an Oregon certification representative at the following number: (503) 378-3586
+For information about particular Oregon school counselor certification requirements or to make sure you are on the right track, contact an Oregon certification representative at the following number: (503) 378-3586.
+Additional information may be found at the Oregon eLicensing portal and instructions webpage.

 Back to the top